808-593-8885

 If you are sure you want to give your home away to a loved one, we usually recommend that you keep a “Life Estate” or the right to live in, use, control, and rent out your home for the rest of your life.
 This provides you with several benefits: 1) Nobody can kick you out of your house; 2) You can keep your homeowner’s exemption for county property taxes; 3) It avoids probate because you’ve already transferred the remainder interest to your loved one during life; 4) Your heirs get a stepped-up basis on your home when they inherit it from you after you pass away; 5) If you go to a nursing home and Medicaid puts a lien on your Life Estate, as long as you don’t sell your home during your lifetime, we can get the Attorney General’s office to remove the lien after you pass away without your heirs paying back one red cent!

-So you might think that giving away your home to your children or other intended heirs while keeping a life estate for yourself is the best thing to do to plan ahead in protecting your assets from nursing home costs, but next month I’ll reveal to you why giving your home to an irrevocable trust for the benefit of your heirs (while keeping a life estate) is better than giving your home directly to your loved ones.
+So you might think that giving away your home to your children or other intended heirs while keeping a life estate for yourself is the best thing to do to plan ahead in protecting your assets from nursing home costs.
+However, giving your home to an irrevocable trust for the benefit of your heirs (while keeping a life estate) is actually better than giving your home directly to your loved ones.

 Before implementing any of these strategies, go see an attorney who specializes in Medicaid Planning to protect assets from nursing home costs to make sure that it’s the best thing to do in your situation.